ONE COOL EARTH

 We subsidized over 50 percent of our program fee with grants, community and foundation partnerships.
 Half of the funding is still needed from the school district, the school itself, and PTA/Os.

-School Program Fees for 2022-2023 are based on our two program tiers:
+School Program Fees are different for our program tiers:

 Program discounts are available for district-wide contracts.
 Contact us directly for more information!